gagansingh894/jams-rs/jams/README.md

 - Thin & Fast API Layer
   - HTTP via Axum
   - gRPC via Tonic
+- Ready to use clients
+  - Python
+  - Go
+  - Rust
+  - TypeScript 🚧
+  - JAVA 🚧

 ### The following features are in progress 🚧
 - Support XGBoost framework
-- Redis & DynamoDB as feature stores
-- User defined Configurations via YAML file
 - ModelSpec - Single source of information about models.
 This will assist in input validations
-- Client Implementations in Python, Go, TypeScript, JAVA
 ---

 ## Docker Setup